 Yazmin Boyle completed their BA (2016) and MA (2019) in Fine Art at the Birmingham School of Art.
-They are now starting their PhD research in 2022 interrogating sculptural art practice and its relationship to identity.
+They interrogate sculptural art practice and its relationship to identity.
 Boyle was awarded the highly selective research-focused Masters Studentship for their ‘outstanding research potential’ and the prestigious Gertrude Bowater Bursary for their final MA show.

 Their research interrogates the extent to which sculptural art practice can open up spaces to articulate the identity ‘womxn’, in doing so disrupting normative binary, cis and representational power structures that marginalise the ‘other’.
 This is realised by drawing on Cixous, Irigaray and Kristeva’s work surrounding the abject, in-between and ‘other’ dimensions of subjectivity and reframing their practice of l’écriture féminine (feminine writing).
 By approaching their own sculptural practice as research, they examine how the acts of artmaking and encounter as embodied and material processes can give rise to ‘unknowing’ and the becoming of identity through the entanglement of self, materiality and action (Ahmed, 2006), this enables new understandings and material spaces (Heideggar, 1966).
 Boyle’s own artistic practice provides a vital testing-ground to investigate the affective and transformative potential of materials, as well as operating as a form of material thinking (Bolt, 2010).